Bhekisile/FTemplate-Portfolio/README.md

 # 📖 [Portfolio React] <a name="about-project"></a>

+**[My Portfolio]**
-**[My Portfolio]** is a website built with JavaScript library, React and styled with Sass css preprocessor.
-It consists of four sections: Home, About me, which is all about the experience I gain throughout the course and skills.
-In projects section you'll get to know some of my projects I recently created, and the last section is contacts details.
+The JavaScript library, React, and the Sass CSS preprocessor built this Portfolio website.
+The website is divided into four sections: Home, About Me, which highlights the experience I've gained throughout the course, and Skills.
+The projects section showcases some of my recent creations, while the final section contains my contact details.

 ## 🛠 Built With <a name="built-with"></a>